Licensing Guides

 Before an individual can take an examination for licensure as journeyman, master, or contractor they must apply to the Board to receive permission.
 The Board will determine if you are eligible to test based on your practical experience and education.
 If you apply through reciprocity or if you have completed an approved apprenticeship program you may be exempt from testing.
 The PSI Individual License and Certification Candidate Information Bulletin explains the process and details each of the journeyman and master exams.
 The Contractor Examination Candidate Information Bulletin does the same for the contractor exam.

 Exam Questions and Time Limits: Both the Journeyman and Master HVAC Examinations have 80 items and a time limit of 210 minutes.
 You need to get 60 correct to pass either test.
-Both are open book and the reference that is allowed for each is the International Plumbing Code 2015 listed in the Candidate Information Bulletin.
+Both are open book and the reference that is allowed for each is the International Plumbing Code 2015 or 2018 listed in the Candidate Information Bulletin.

 The Class C Contractor license does not require additional testing.
 Class B requires you to take the General Portion of the exam and the Rules and Regulation Portion.
 For a Class A license, you’ll also have to take the Advanced Portion.